 In the author's considered opinion, the South Claiborne line was the most beautiful line in the City.
 These first pictures are submitted in support of that view.
 At 191 feet wide, this avenue was even wider than famed Canal Street.
 For at least part of its length, the median was occupied by a large drainage canal, an important component of the city's drainage system.
-(Today, the canal has been filled in or covered over, but in streetcar days, part of it was open.)
+(Today, the canal has been covered over, but in streetcar days, part of it was open.)
 The beautiful part of Claiborne Ave. had a broad, grassy, landscaped neutral ground, with a streetcar track at each edge of the neutral ground, as seen here.

 Previous Picture | Next Picture